 Chiang Mai to Chiang Rai Loop

 Starting off in Chiang Mai, this route first heads to Chaing Rai.
 With a short deviation, we included Bua Tong (sticky waterfall) on the way to Chaing Rai.
-The journey takes 3.5 hours and offers an ever-changing scene of winding roads through jungle and dramatic views of lakes and rice fields with mountain views in the backdrop.
+The journey takes 3.5 hours and offers an ever-changing scene of winding roads through the jungle and dramatic views of lakes and rice fields with mountain views in the backdrop.

 Chaing Rai is a rather sleepy town and is known for housing some of Thailand’s most artistic temples.
 Chiang Rai’s Blue Temple and White Temple are simply stunning.